DiscoverAtlanta.com homepage

 Slutty Vegan

-The One-Night Stand is a cult-favorite at Slutty Vegan. (📷: Maya Hockaday)
+The One-Night Stand is a cult-favorite at Slutty Vegan.
+(Photo by Maya Hockaday)

 You’ll have to stand in line to get in, but as locals and food critics across the country will tell you, it’s worth it.
-The original is located near Atlanta University Center, but founder Pinky Cole has expanded and now runs her restaurant in seven Georgia locations, which locations all over the country including Dallas and New York City.
+The original Slutty Vegan is located near Atlanta University Center, but founder Pinky Cole has expanded and now runs her restaurant in seven Georgia locations, with locations all over the country, including Dallas and New York City.
 Slutty Vegan is famous for its plant-based foods, especially burgers and slutty sauce.
 Cole serves such dishes as One-Night Stand and Fussy Hussy, and she has teamed up with Beyond Meat to introduce a non-GMO, no-soy option.

 One of the largest chains of vegan restaurants in the world operates under the auspices of the Hebrew Israelite Community of Jerusalem.
 Located in the Poncey-Highland neighborhood and the West End, Soul Vegetarian offers a kalebone sandwich, tofu sticks and a Jerusalem rice dish.